Special Weekend for Goodyear

-Dating back to 1954, when Goodyear conducted tests - using a tire that was previously only available for law enforcement - at Darlington for the NASCAR Convertible Series, the company has worked endlessly on bringing a safe, competitive tire to the track.
+Since 1954, when Goodyear conducted tests at Darlington Raceway for the NASCAR Convertible Series - using a tire that was previously only available for law enforcement, the company has worked non-stop on bringing a safe, competitive tire to the track.

 "Goodyear's relationship with NASCAR is one of the longest continuous supplier relationships, not just in motor sports but in any sport," said Gary Melliere, general manager of sponsorships at Goodyear.
 "Over those years, we're proud to have formed strong relationships with NASCAR, its officials, teams, drivers and - most importantly - the fans that make up this great sport.

 "Goodyear is proud of our NASCAR heritage.
 It's one of the most visible assets that we have in our arsenal.
 The relationship with NASCAR provides a direct connection to the products we sell at Goodyear.
 One in three Goodyear Tire buyers is a NASCAR fan."